kf5grd/keybasePush/README.md

 I will refer to each machine running keybasePush as a 'node'.

 Each node needs to also have Keybase running and logged in.
 Each node will have a name that you can reference when sending a push to that node.
-By default, the name of a node will be it's Keybase device name.
+By default, the name of a node will be its Keybase device name.
 If you want to specify a different name, you can pass the `-name` flag.

 Each node will also run a small webserver with a Rest API, which is how you will push messages to other nodes.
 The default port is 8617, but you can specify a different port by passing the `-port` flag.